Bullioh Football Netball Club: Bullioh Valley Football Club (1947-1977)

 The Bullioh Valley Football Club (as it was then known) was originally formed in 1947 as a result of a merger between the Tallangatta Valley and Bullioh football teams after WWII.
 The newly merged club participated in the Tallangatta & District Football League from 1947 until 1977.

 The club won its only Senior TDFL flag in 1950 when Bullioh Valley defeated Granya by one point.
+The club changed its colours to red, white and blue in 1964.

 Despite the Bulldogs being Runners Up in 1976 it was apparent by the end of 1977 that both the Bullioh and nearby Tallangatta Football Club's would both struggle for survival unless steps were taken to remedy the situation.
 A merger between the two club's paved the way for the Tallangatta Valley Football Club to debut in the TDFL in 1978 with home games being shared between the two former clubs.
 The merged club was immediately successful winning flags in 1979 and 1980.
 However, by the early 1990s all home games were played at the Tallangatta football ground.